Telugu folk literature: Proverbs

-Another important and powerful functional genre is the Telugu sameta or the Telugu proverb.
-Any other folk literary genre may not be a part of everyday life of the speaker of a given language.
-But proverbs are part of day-to-day life.
-For the native speakers the proverb is an essential tool for their communicative needs and it is a folk literary genre.
+Another important functional genre is the Telugu sameta or the Telugu proverb.

-Telugu folk literature has a stunningly rich treasure trove of proverbs.
 People use them in any mode of their expression.
 Number of researchers have already collected thousands of proverbs and published them region wide.
-One scholar, Chilukuri Narayana Rao, has collected to one hundred thousand proverbs to his credit.
-Lot of research was also done on various aspects of Telugu proverbs.
+One scholar, Chilukuri Narayana Rao, has collected to one hundred thousand proverbs.
 Several Colonial officials too collected Telugu proverbs.
 Captain Carr's collection is prominent among them.
 He collected around three thousand proverbs and translated them into English.
-One can find parallels in Telugu to the proverbs which are omnipresent in different languages across the world.

-These are some of the basic Telugu folk literary forms which are in social function.
-The other folk literary forms or basically intended for entertainment their social function is secondary.